wichert/rest_toolkit/demos/README.rst

 The simplest possible demo.
 Uses Bootstrap, but not much else.
 Demonstrates:

-- A single endpoint that returns a random number
+- A single endpoint that lists some items

 angular_todo